BY MOLLY | EVERYTHINGSHIHTZU.COM

 This post may contain affiliate links.
 Read privacy & disclosure policy for info

-affectionate little dog.
-Who would rather curl up on your lap and be your little snuggle-bug, or happily play with his toys, rather than
+The temperament of a Shih Tzu is that of a loving and affectionate little dog.
+This little doggy usually prefers to curl up on your lap and be your little snuggle-bug or play with his toys rather than run around chasing after a frisbee.

 However, he will still need a little space to call his own.